Indoor Farms Driven By IoT and Data

 Imagine a restaurant is serving a platter with sizzling and crispy fresh green veggies, every time you are ordering something.
 It sounds too exciting, right?

 The concept of Hyper-local food has made this possible now.
-You all must be acquainted with local food movement.
+You all must be acquainted with the local food movement.
 In which restaurants source some of their food from nearby farms or produce it on their own.
 They make an extra effort to provide the best quality ingredients while supporting sustainability and the local economy.

 However, in recent years, many restaurants have taken the local food concept one step further and are accepting hyperlocal food.